goden/tsbweb/README.md

    <img src="pic/pic-2.png" alt="" style="zoom: 33%;" />
 4. Assign the instance at the **Add Application Server** section.
 Click **Finish** to complete the creation project.
    <img src="pic/pic-3.png" style="zoom: 33%;" />

+### Running Web Project

+After the creation the web project, run the application server to check the web project is functioning.
+Right-click the **tsbweb** project and select the **Run** item to build the project.
+The browser will open the demo page once the deployment has been done.